YeetlePrime/hyprppuccin-dots/README.md

 You can do that manually, or use the script `./devscripts/install.sh`.

 > [!NOTE]
 > The sddm (Display/Login Manager) config requires sudo privileges to get copied to the right directory.
+The other configurations will also be copied without sudo priviliges.

 > [!CAUTION]
 > Your own configurations for the listed applications will get overwritten.
 Make sure to make backups of the mentioned files/directories.
 You don't wanna lose your stuff!

-## Where to customize
+## How to customize
+If you want to further rice the config yourself, you can change the config files locally in your cloned directory and then execute the installation script `devscript/install.sh` (or with sudo priviliges, if you changed something for sddm).
+Alternatively you can change the configs directly on your system.
+All the appropriate config file locations are listed below.

 ### SDDM (Display/Login Manager)
 The config file `sddm.conf` is located at `/etc/sddm.conf.d`.
 It can be renamed and edited to your liking.